Razer Blade Stealth is an all-new ultrabook crafted with an aim to overcome the flaws in its predecessors.

 The bottom side is slightly lifted with the help of the rubber feet, And it fulfills two essential purposes.
 The first one is to give the keyboard a proper angle and the second one Is to create some room for the intake fans to assess fresh air.

 It is heavier than its predecessors, and the reason behind it is the full aluminum body.
-I think it is really necessary to mention that the battery life is not good.
+I think it is really necessary to mention that razer blade stealth battery life is not “very” good rather I would say its decent.
 If you are playing games or doing some resource-intensive tasks like video encoding or graphics designing, then you should not expect more than two hours of battery life.

 However, if you enable the power saving mode and perform basic tasks like Internet browsing, playing videos or listening to your favorite music while coding then you can expect 5 to 7 hours of battery life.